Digby Wolfe

-James Digby Wolfe (4 June 19292 May 2012) was a British actor.
-After a successful career in the UK and Australia, his later career was based in the US.
+James Digby Wolfe (4 June 1929 – 2 May 2012) was an English actor, comedian, television writer, and presenter, who worked variously in the United Kingdom, Australia, and United States.
+He was best known for his work on the sketch comedy programs That Was the Week That Was and Rowan & Martin's Laugh-In, and was both a Primetime Emmy and Logie Award recipient.

 Early life

 James Digby Wolfe was born to a father who was an international banker and a mother who was a Vogue magazine artist.
 His mother named him after a character in Beau Geste.
-When he was four, his father died after being hit by a golf ball, and he was brought up by his mother in Felixstowe.
+When he was four, his father died after having been hit by a golf ball, and he was brought up by his mother in Felixstowe.

 Film and television career

 He made his film debut in the 1948 film The Weaker Sex.
 He began writing and performing in comedy series in England in the 1950s.
 Together with Jimmy Wilson he wrote a revue, with music by John Pritchett and Norman Dannatt, for the Irving Theatre.
-He appeared alongside Ronnie Corbett, Hattie Jacques and Charles Hawtrey, in his own television show Wolfe at the Door before moving to Sydney in 1959, where he made frequent television appearances and was host of the variety shows, Revue '61 and Revue '62.
+He appeared alongside Ronnie Corbett, Hattie Jacques and Charles Hawtrey, in his own television show Wolfe at the Door before moving to Sydney, Australia in 1959, where he made frequent television appearances and was host of the variety shows, Revue '61 and Revue '62.

 At that time, his resident comedian was Dave Allen, who later became a household name in the UK and Australia.
 Wolfe returned to England for a while in the early 1960s and was a writer on the seminal television satirical review That Was the Week That Was.
 He also taught screenwriting at USC in the MPW (Master of Professional Writing) program.